parineetaajain29/GrandioseSupermarket-/README.md

 pick any department/name from the dropdown; this is fine for a class prototype but should not be used for real HR data without adding actual authentication.

+## Benchmarks & targets from the 27 Jul MoM

+A few figures baked into the portal come directly from the personal meeting with the GM, and are marked in `app.py` for easy updating:

+- `VALUE_PER_EMPLOYEE_DAY_TARGET = 1000` — GM's rule of thumb that each
+  employee should generate ~AED 1,000/day of value.
+Populated from the optional "Revenue/value generated" field in the Daily log.
+- `WASTAGE_TARGET_PCT = 1.0` — company target is 1%; current company-wide
+  average is 2-3%.
+Used to flag wastage in both the employee and manager views.
+- `DEPARTMENT_PRIORITY_TAG` — Arabic Bread is called out as a top revenue/profit driver; Tahina and Baklava are called out as the least-utilized lines.
+Shown as pills next to the department name.
+- `DEPARTMENT_CAPACITY_TARGET` — **illustrative placeholder** daily-output
+  targets for the five production lines.
+The MoM gives an overall utilization figure (30-35%, target 100% within a year) but not a per-line breakdown, so these numbers are directional only — replace with Grandiose's actual max-output figures per line as soon as they're available.
+- `COMPANY_HEADCOUNT_CURRENT` / `COMPANY_HEADCOUNT_TARGET` — ~110 today,
+  target 200 within a year, shown in the "Staff breakdown by line" panel.
+- The Arabic Bread department shows a Morning/Night shift selector in the Daily log (and shift-comparison tables), since the MoM specifically notes Arabic Bread runs a separate night shift while other lines don't.

 ## Updating with real data